 The idea of Otros Dreams en Acción was created just before sunset on October 28, 2015 over a meal in Newport Beach, California.
 Without knowing exactly what would come next, but with the determination to keep the embers glowing from all that had come before, Maggie Loredo and Jill Anderson committed to build ODA.
 They met each other and a growing network of bilingual and bicultural youth in Mexico via the book Los Otros Dreamers.
 Donations from the book funded the founding of ODA and the creation of this website.

-Today, ODA is supported by allies around the world, a strong network of returned and deported youth across Mexico, and some of our Leadership Team are: Maggie Loredo, Jill Anderson, Victor Saucedo, Enrique Rojas, Cesar Maldonado, Adriana Figueroa, Victor Hugo Manuel and many more.
+Today, ODA is supported by allies around the world, a strong network of returned and deported across Mexico.

 ODA recognizes and values how each person in our community are in the midst of their own personal, trans-formative process and at different points along that path may be prepared to actively join us.
-We welcome anybody who would like to be part of a specific project and/or the Leadership Team.
+We welcome anybody who would like to be part of a specific project and/or as voceros(as).